CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 cumulus@switch:~$ sudo systemctl restart nginx
 ```

 You can run the cURL commands from the command line.
-The username and password will be the ones that are local to the switch.
+Use the username and password for the switch.
 For example:

 ```
 cumulus@switch:~$ curl  -u 'cumulus:cumulus' --insecure https://127.0.0.1:8765/cue_v1/interface